Bad-Dudes-Arma/bad-dudes-site/docs/acre-setup.md

 2. Click on `Connect`
 3. Enter `oronar.net` in the server address field.
 4. Enter a nickname in the nickname field.
-5. Click the `Connect button.
+5. Click the `Connect` button.
 6. Click on your nickname in the server list and verify that you have an ACRE2 status in the right panel.

 ![verify status](assets\acre-setup\acre-status.png)

 You should be able to see your ACRE version, 2.7.2.1022 at the time of writing this guide.
-You will also see an 'Arma Connected' status.
+You will also see an `Arma Connected` status.
 This indicates when you or someone else is in an active Arma mission and can no longer hear anyone on the server who is not also in the mission.